Get Ready For A V-Shaped Recovery In The Economy

 I find that most individual investors are looking at yesterday, today, and tomorrow when the market is looking three to six months down the road.
 It can be difficult to see the light at the end of the tunnel when it's really dark.

 In that same article, I also wrote that the very best-looking stock in the entire market was Amazon (AMZN).
-Amazon was trading at $1,830 per back then.
+Amazon was trading at $1,830 per share back then.
 It has been above $2,400 since then and we continue to own it in our Premier Growth (large-cap) portfolio.

 I really stepped out on a limb with my next article on March 27, 2020.
 This was just four days after that "capitulation" day when the U.S. equity markets bottomed.
 The title of this article was "A new bull market is being born."
 There were 643 comments on this article and most did not agree with me.
 Some of the comments read like Tommy Lasorda's infamous speech to the sportswriters after Dave Kingman of the San Francisco Giants hit four home runs off of Dodgers pitching that day.